stacyjchang/stat159lab5/README.md

 ## Conflict of edits at the same time

 The way to resolve over-lapping edits is to always pull the git repo to your local repository before you push anything to the master.

+## Editing on a multiple branches

+Git branches allow multiple users to work on branches simultaneously.
+They can then merge the branches in such a way that the code can merge without losing any of the content.